-It’s a lot safer for you and your pet if he’s not roaming the car while your driving.
+It’s a lot safer for you and your pet if he’s not roaming the car while you’re driving.

 Dog Food Storage – When you have a pup, it’s most likely you’ll be buying big bags of dog food.
 You’ll need an airtight storage container to store the dog food in.
 You could keep the container in your kitchen.
 (If your pup is small or unlikely to get into it, otherwise, you can keep it in a laundry room or basement.)
 I might keep an air-tight container of food at the foot of the stairs in the basement, and a smaller canister of puppy food on the counter.